top of page

 interior view of swedish hospital labor and delivery unit with bed and baby warmer as part of a hospital review by mel haley queer chicago doula

-Despite the lack of midwifery care actively at Swedish, there is a beautiful legacy left by the program: the nurses are well trained in many different labor techniques.
+Despite the lack of midwifery care at Swedish, there is a beautiful legacy left by the program: the nurses are well trained in many different labor techniques.
 From peanut balls and positions changes to presence and support, the nursing staff is excellent.
 I recently watched a nurse offer her own energy drink to a partner struggling to stay awake in the early morning of his wife's labor.
 They are good providers.

 Key Statistics and Information